roundestcircle/IDONTKNOW/geo/Exogenes/Fluviale Systeme.md

 ### Anastomising River

 Anastomising rivers are similar to meandering rivers, but they consist of multiple channels.
-The craeted Islands are quite long lived and vegetated.
+The created Islands are quite long lived and vegetated.